 What is the difference between Fidyah and Kaffarah?
-What are the conditions of paying Fidyah?
+When should I pay Fidyah?
 How much Kaffarah do I pay for a broken fast?
-How much is Fitrana? – these are some of the questions that come up every Ramadan.
-We’ve got all the answers for you here in one place…Pay Your Fitrana, £5 per person Pay Your Kaffarah Pay Your Fidyah, £5 per missed fast
+What is the cost of Fitrana?
+These are some of the questions that come up every Ramadan.
+Don’t worry.
+We’ve got all the answers for you here in one place.Pay Your Fitrana, £5 per person Pay Your Kaffarah Pay Your Fidyah, £5 per missed fast

 Fidyah, Kaffarah & Fitrana Simplified

-Kaffarah is payable by people who have missed or broken a fast during Ramadan, without a valid reason.
+Kaffarah is payable by people who have missed or broken a fast during Ramadan without a valid reason.
 Find out more about Kaffarah, the conditions of Kaffarah and how much Kaffarah to pay for each broken/unkept fast (or oath) this Ramadan.Find out About Kaffarah

 Zakat al-fitr, commonly known as ‘Fitrana’, is the compulsory charity paid by every Muslim – adult and child – as early as possible before the end of Ramadan.
 Find out about Fitrana, the conditions of Fitrana and how much the rate of Fitrana is in Ramadan 2020.Find out About Fitrana